SoftwareBrothers/app-bootstrap/README.md

 This is a wrapper repo containing different application boilerplates.

+## The purpose

+The purpose of the repo and all it's submodules is to:
+* speed up starting new projects.
+* enforce following standards and good practices.

 ## How to use it

 The goal of the repo is to bootstrap project creation in SoftwareBrothers.
 By using it you ensures that your project follows the good practices within our company.